biocore/cmi-workshops/docs/qiita-16S-processing.rst

 files in a single study, associating your samples with each of these data types.
 You can learn more about prep info files at the `Qiita documentation <https://qiita.ucsd.edu/static/doc/html/tutorials/prepare-information-files.html#prep-information-file>`__.

 Go back to the "Upload Files" interface.
-In the `example data <https://github.com/biocore/cmi-workshops/blob/master/docs/example_data/qiita-files.zip?raw=true>`__, find and upload the **3 "FASTQ files"** and the **"prep_information_16S.txt"** file.
+In the `example data <https://github.com/biocore/cmi-workshops/blob/master/docs/example_data/qiita-files.zip?raw=true>`__, find and upload the **3 ".fastq.gz files"** and the **"prep_information_16S.txt"** file.

 .. figure::  images/upload_box4.png